Points of Contention with the Nature of God

 Can God be tempted?

 - Yes.
 The Bible explicitly states that God can be tempted (MAL 3:15), leading Jesus to forbid this practice (MAT 4:7).

 - Satan tempted God into destroying Job’s life for absolutely no reason (JOB 2:3).

 - He used too.
 The Israelites succeeded in tempting God into creating water for them at Massah (EXO 17:2, 7), but they were soon prohibited from tempting God again (DEU 6:16).
-Now, any attempt at temptation will anger God (ACT 15:10).
+Now, any further attempt at temptation will anger God (ACT 15:10).

 - No. God cannot be tempted with evil, nor can God tempt men (JAM 1:13).